UM-ARM-Lab/husky_stereo_nav/README.md

 computeCorrespondences() A large number (320/320) of stereo correspondences are rejected!
 Optical flow may have failed because images are not calibrated, the background is too far (no disparity between the images), maximum disparity may be too small (128.000000) or that exposure between left and right images is too different.
 ```
 - If you see this error constantly and there is no longer a transform from `odom` to `base_link`, then it means the visual odometry has lost track and is unable to localize anymore.
 This usually happens when something entirely covers up the ZED cameras, and can be fixed by restarting the launch file.
 It’s okay for this error to show up once in a while, as long as the transform still exists.
+- Also remember that due to the ZED camera's minimum distance restriction, it will not perform well when too close to obstacles.
+This could cause lost correspondences as well as unpredictable live obstacle detection behavior in the local costmap.

 ## Design Process and Further Documentation
 Additional documentation can be found [here](https://github.com/UM-ARM-Lab/husky_stereo_nav/blob/master/docs/design_process.md).